Twenty-one days of daily Bible-based devotional

 The Disciples' Weakness: Despite Jesus' request for

 his disciples to keep watch, they repeatedly fell asleep.
-This highlights human weakness and
+This touches on human weakness and

 the challenge of staying spiritually vigilant.
-It may also show the disciples' inability to fully grasp
+It may also show the disciples' inability to fully understand

 the gravity of the situation.